 RIBA Boyd Auger Scholarship

-In 2007, Mrs Margot Auger donated a sum of money to the RIBA in memory of her late husband, the architect and civil engineer Boyd Auger.
+In 2007, Mrs Margot Auger donated funds to the RIBA for the administration of a scholarship scheme for architecture students and graduates in memory of her late husband, the architect and civil engineer Boyd Auger.

 To be eligible, applicants must:

 Previous RIBA Boyd Auger Scholars:

 2011: John Killock

 2012: Jo Ashbridge

 2013: Laura Minca

 2014: Matthew Lucraft

 2016: Laura Evans

 2017: Imogen Softley-Pierce